Determine SSO Classification (Yes / No / Not Supported / Not Known)

 • Not Supported

-The vendor/app clearly does not support SSO.
+The vendor/application clearly does not support SSO.

 • Not Known